nfalquet/thunderbird-openpgp/jekyll/index.md

 ![](mockups/settings-current.png)

-If we want to give the use more control over how much friction the composer adds to prevent them from sending an unencrypted email by mistake, we can add another suboption.
+If we want to give the user more control over how much friction the composer adds to prevent them from sending an unencrypted email by mistake, we can add another suboption.
 This suboption would allow the user to choose between 3 modes, which could roughly map to the modes discussed on